Os51/os51/README.md

 - 🔭 I'm learning programming and scripting to better ground myself in Cybersecurity and DevOps.
 - 👩‍💻 I use [TryHackMe](https://tryhackme.com/p/TurboYetiii) and [PentesterLab](https://pentesterlab.com/profile/YetiLike) (and other resources) for practical learning of Cybersec concepts.
-- 🖥 I use Github to keep me accountable and adapt what I've learned into real-world processes and practices.
+- 🖥 I'm utilising Github to keep me accountable on my journey and use what I've learned in real-world practices.
-- ✨ I hope to be able to reach a point where my learned skills will help me actively contribute to the wonderful world of open-source.
+- ✨ I hope to be able to reach a point where I'll be able to contribute to the wonderful world of open-source.

 ___